jer-irl/bibliophile/README.md

-# bibliophile
+# Bibliophile

+A word game imitating a fond one from childhood.
 This will be fun.

 ## Code Style